- Download our Moving to New Zealand Guide (PDF)

 Although the general approach to management in New Zealand is hierarchical, with decisions being made by senior-level executives, ideas, input and collaboration from all members of the organisation are also highly valued.
-At the same time, while most New Zealanders shun formal titles, it may be a good idea for expats to use these until instructed otherwise.
+At the same time, although formal titles such as Mr and Mrs are not commonly used in New Zealand, expats may wish to use them rather than first names until they are told otherwise.

 Business etiquette in New Zealand will be familiar to expats who have worked in Western corporate environments before.
 New Zealand businesspeople tend to favour forthrightness, honesty and hard work over self-aggrandisement and empty promises.
 They will be far more interested in what someone actually does, rather than what they say they can do.

 Although Kiwis can initially be reserved, they are generally friendly, hospitable and willing to help.
 Rewarding personal relationships are often developed between business associates.

 When raising a point or responding to someone else's ideas, present points directly with supporting facts and figures.
 While a relaxed, human-orientated atmosphere is prized in the New Zealand workplace, business decisions remain unemotional and are motivated by the company's best interests.

 Expats should expect some informal conversation before getting to 'the agenda' at business meetings.
 Sport is a massively popular topic of conversation, and expats may want to have one or two complimentary things to say about the All Blacks, New Zealand's national rugby team, for good measure.

 Meetings and punctuality

 Business meetings should be scheduled at least a week in advance.
 They should then be confirmed a few days before they are due to take place.
 Be punctual.
 Lateness can be seen as a sign of unreliability or even indifference.
-If at all possible, avoid scheduling meetings in December and January.
+If possible, avoid scheduling meetings in December and January.
 This is holiday time in New Zealand, and many people will be on leave.

 Maori culture in the New Zealand workplace